shashi2459/notify-me/README.md

    The main purpose of this app is to avoid unwanted calls or attending priority or important calls while you are driving.

-   Of cource this app serves my needs and it may or may not feet in your case.
+   This app serves my needs and it may or may not feet in your case.